proxmox/proxmox-backup/docs/package-repositories.rst

 The `Release` files in the repositories are signed with GnuPG.
 APT is using these signatures to verify that all packages are from a trusted source.

-If you install Proxmox Backup Server from an official ISO image, the key for verification is already installed.
+If you install Proxmox Backup Server from an official ISO image, the verification key is already installed.

 If you install Proxmox Backup Server on top of Debian, download and install the key with the following commands: